 The AKG K702 are great, comfortable headphones for critical listening but are mediocre for everyday casual use.
 Their open design doesn't block any noise and leaks enough to be distracting.
 They're not made for commuting or to use at the gym but are ideal for appreciating high-quality audio in a quiet environment.

-Excellent sound quality for neutral listening.
-The K702 are comfortable and reproduce tracks with great fidelity.
-Bass mids and treble are well balanced, and the well-designed, large and open earcups give these headphones a spacious soundstage.
-They will sound great with high-res audio and an amp.
+The AKG K702 have excellent sound quality for neutral listening.
+They're comfortable and reproduce tracks with great fidelity.
+Bass mids and treble are well balanced, and the well-designed, large, and open ear cups give them a spacious soundstage.
+They'll sound great with high-res audio and an amp.

-Not designed for office use, unless you work in an isolated environment.
+The AKG K702 aren't designed for office use unless you work in an isolated environment.

 See our recommendations for the best headphones for music, the best over-ear headphones, and the best headphones for studio.